jina-ai/jina/docs/fundamentals/executor/hub/debug-executor.md

 # Debug Executor

-You need to debug Jina Hub Executor for some reasons.
-It's not so easy to debug inside the Docker container, but Jina Hub Executor provide a way to use source code.
+You need to debug Jina Hub Executor for some reason.
+It's not so easy to debug inside the Docker container, but Jina Hub Executor provides a way to use source code.
 It's easy to debug using source code.

 I'll take debugging [Hello Executor](https://hub.jina.ai/executor/9o9yjq1q) as an example.
 Tell you step by step how to do that.